|

 SCHEDULE GROUP VISITS

-assured that you are welcomed and space is available when you wish to bring a
+be assured that you are welcomed and space is available when you wish to bring

-group to Cane Ridge, contact the curators ahead of time to schedule the visit.
+a group to Cane Ridge, contact the curators ahead of time to schedule the

-If your requested date is available, you will be sent a confirmation.
+visit.
+If your requested date is available, the curators will confirm the date

 THE CANE RIDGE STORY